 He rejoices that he is being prayed for, so that through Christ, he will be delivered.

 Ya'll let that sink in a moment.
 He is REJOICING because HE WILL BE DELIVERED.

 He is free from care because he has satisfaction with the deliverance that he already owns.
-(Despite not knowing what KIND of deliverance it might be.
-Despite not having the plans already laid out and in his hands.
-He rejoices IN THE UNKNOWN.)
+(Despite not knowing what KIND of deliverance it might be and despite not having the plans already laid out and in his hands, he rejoices IN THE UNKNOWN.)

 In verses 22-24 he says: For to me to live is Christ, and to die is gain.
 If I am to live in the flesh, that means fruitful labor for me.
 Yet which I shall choose I cannot tell.
 I am hard pressed between the two.
 My desire is to depart and be with Christ, for that is far better.
 But to remain in the flesh is more necessary on your account.